 The Scottish Children’s Services Coalition (SCSC), an alliance of leading independent and third sector providers of children’s services, is urging the Scottish Government to "up its game" in response to a report from the Mental Welfare Commission out today (17th March).

-The report indicates that the number of young people under the age of 18 admitted to non-specialist hospital wards – mainly adult wards – for treatment of their mental illness in Scotland in 2018/19 rose for the third year running (PDF link).
-There were 118 admissions involving 101 young people.
+The report indicates that the number of young people under the age of 18 (PDF) admitted to non-specialist hospital wards - mainly adult wards - for treatment of their mental illness rose for the third year running.
+There were 118 admissions involving 101 young people in 2018/19.